TickTeam/guide-tt/how_to_create_a_list_folder.md

 3. Hover your list over the list you want to be stored in the same folder, until a blue box appears around that list.

-4.Drop the chosen list by releasing the mouse button, and then name the folder.
+4. Drop the chosen list by releasing the mouse button, and then name the folder.

 ![](web2-listfolder.png)